+Jessica Benini is an inspired and passionate music instructor with over 16 years of teaching experience.
+Specializing in ukulele, guitar, harmonica, voice and songwriting, includes all genres and levels.
+She is a graduate of Rosebud School of the Arts in Alberta with a degree in Theatre and Music.
+Jessica trained in London, Latvia, and New York developing herself as a performing artist and music instructor.
 In 2005 Jessica was selected among 50 artists around the world to participate in the Canadian National Voice Intensive at UBC in Vancouver.
-Jessica has since participated in voice and performance workshops in London, Latvia, and New York to help develop herself as a performing artist and vocal coach.
 Jessica has trained with vocal coaches, Spencer Welch (Vancouver), Chris York (New York), Lucas Marchand (Toronto), Tim Mallandaine (Edmonton) and Per Bristow’s program (Sweden).

 Career Highlights

-• Member of The Broken Islands 2022 - present
+• The Broken Islands band member 2022 - present

-• IDS Summit Music Therapy Program North Vancouver 2018 - present
+• Music Therapist at Intellectual Disabilities Society Summit North Vancouver 2018 - 2025

-• Resident Artist for Sasquatch Ski Resort BC 2019
+• Resident Artist at Sasquatch Ski Resort BC 2019

 • Artistic Director of Victoria Ukulele Festival 2017